Audit Committee

 The Committee shall:

-9.1 monitor the integrity of the consolidated and Society financial statements of Nationwide, including annual and interim reports, preliminary results announcements, summary financial statements and any other formal announcements relating to financial performance (by reviewing significant financial reporting issues and judgements which they contain, and all material information presented with the financial statements).
+9.1 monitor the integrity of the consolidated and solo financial statements of the Society, including annual and interim reports, preliminary results announcements, summary financial statements and any other formal announcements relating to financial performance (by reviewing significant financial reporting issues and judgements which they contain, and all material information presented with the financial statements).
 In particular, the Committee shall review and challenge where necessary, taking into account the external auditor’s views:

 9.1.1 the appropriateness and application of significant accounting policies and any changes to them;